ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 With the development of better therapies, myeloma has changed from an untreatable ailment to one that is still not curable but treatable with mostly outpatient therapy.
 Although several new treatment options for multiple myeloma are now available, there is no cure for this disease.
 And almost all patient with multiple myeloma develop relapse/refractory.
 Relapse is an inevitable feature of multiple myeloma, resulting in a continued need for new active treatments.
+Relapse is the return of a cancer, multiple myeloma here, after a clinically disease-free interval.
+The term relapse is usually used to describe the return of a leukemia, lymphoma, or other hematopoietic malignancy, rather than the return of a carcinoma, according to National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER)_.

+Refractory multiple myeloma is multiple myeloma that is not responsive to usual therapies.
+Patients are considered to have relapsed/ refractory multiple myeloma if they have achieved a minor response or better to treatment relapse and then progress on salvage therapy, or experience progression within 60 days of their last therapy.

 The combination of pomalidomide and low-dose dexamethasone is an approved and established option for the treatment of relapsed and refractory myeloma in patients who have received at least two previous therapies.
 A randomised, multicentre, open-label, phase 3 study [Attal et al. 2019] was taken to compare isatuximab plus pomalidomide and dexamethasone with pomalidomide and dexamethasone in patients with relapsed and refractory multiple myeloma.
 Result shows that the addition of isatuximab to pomalidomide and dexamethasone was associated with a significant and